-Her memoir, A Pig in Provence (Chronicle Books, 2007; paperback Harcourt 2008, Kindle 2012) was published to much acclaim, and has been published in Dutch, Polish, and Korean.
+Her memoir, A Pig in Provence (Chronicle Books, 2007; paperback Harcourt 2008, e-book 2012) was published to much acclaim, and has been published in Dutch, Polish, and Korean.

-In addition to her books Brennan writes regular features for The San Francisco Chronicle newspaper’s food section and has contributed to Fine Cooking, Bon Appétit, Cooking Pleasures, The New York Times, Garden Design, Metropolitan Home, Horticulture, and Organic Gardening, and is a regular contributor and columnist for Edible Marin and Wine Country.
-She has been featured in Food and Wine, Gourmet, and Sunset magazines, among others and has appeared on Oprah.com, Good Morning America, and other shows.
+In addition to her books Brennan wrote regular features for The San Francisco Chronicle newspaper’s food section for more than twenty-five years and now the occasional op-ed.
+She has contributed to Fine Cooking, Bon Appétit, Cooking Pleasures, The New York Times, Garden Design, Metropolitan Home, Horticulture, and Organic Gardening, and is a regular contributor and columnist for Edible Marin and Wine Country and the Napa Valley Register.
+She has been featured in Food and Wine, Gourmet, and Sunset magazines, as well as the Wall Street Journal, among others and has appeared on Oprah.com, Good Morning America, and other shows.

 In 2000, Georgeanne opened her own cooking vacation school in a restored 17th century convent located in a medieval village in Haute Provence, not far from her own small farmhouse.
 The week long experience for small groups features gathering and cooking from the kitchen garden – the time-honored cuisine du potager – as well as shopping in village markets and preparing the equally venerable cuisine du marché.
 Seasonal activities included mushroom hunting, gathering wild herbs, visits to olive oil mills and local cheesemakers, as well as visits to her favorite restaurants, antique markets and nearby historic sites.
 In 2006 she discontinued this program in favor of something closer to home: ‘Provence in California’ – culinary weekends at her small farm in Northern California, where participants gathered and cooked from her garden, which she continued until 2012.

-Georgeanne has been a featured speaker on Provence at the Culinary Academy of America at Greystone, St Helena, CA and at COPIA: The American Center for Food, Wine and the Arts and a spokesperson for the California Tree Fruit Agreement.
-Most recently she was a speaker at “Healthy foods, Healthy Kids” an invitational conference presented by Culinary Academy of America and held at their site in San Antonio, Texas.
+Georgeanne has been a featured speaker on Provence at the Culinary Academy of America at Greystone, St Helena, CA and at the former COPIA: The American Center for Food, Wine and the Arts and a spokesperson for the California Tree Fruit Agreement.

 She also has been a guest chef on Crystal Cruises, a frequent guest at the Chef’s Holidays at Yosemite, Whistler School of Cooking in Vancouver, B.C., and at Rancho la Puerta in Tecate, Mexico, as well as a guest teacher at cooking schools nationwide.
 Additionally, she has taught food and memoir writing at the University of California at Berkeley and Davis Extensions, and at a writing retreat in Provence.